gabrielcarlossl/userdept-springboot/README.md

 backend user managment project

 ## Functionalities
-- Get users
+- Get all users
-- get user by id
+- Get user by Id
-- insert user
+- Insert User
+- Delete User by Id
+- Error message on not found Ids